2023 Reading List

 Details: 273 pages / published 2015 by Picador

-Films I've watched this year & recommend: A Life On Our Planet // Invictus // Enola Holmes // The Half of It // The Game Changers
+Films I watched: A Life On Our Planet // Invictus // Enola Holmes // The Half of It // The Game Changers

-TV series I've watched this year & recommend: House of Cards // The Crown // Outlander // Love on the Spectrum // Bodyguard // The English Game // Designated Survivor // Hollywood // Anne with an E
+TV series I watched: House of Cards // The Crown // Outlander // Love on the Spectrum // Bodyguard // The English Game // Designated Survivor // Hollywood // Anne with an E

 The Light in Hidden Places